For customizing shoes with the 3-D Tool

 3. What are the limitations on mixing colors with materials?

-Exotic Leathers such as alligator, crocodile, ostrich and python cannot be mixed with Smooth Leathers like calf skin leather, suede, sartorial, linen, velvet and patent or be burnished.
+Exotic Leathers such as alligator, ostrich, python, and shell cordovan cannot be mixed with Smooth Leathers like calf skin leather, suede, sartorial, linen, velvet and patent or be burnished.

 4. Will the color and material of the shoe or boot I receive look identical to the one displayed whilst I was customizing with the 3D tool?